Custom Software Development & the Benefits for Your Business

 What value can you provide to your customers that would make you stand out?
 Is it a custom dashboard?
 An interactive floor plan builder?
 An app for users to view their account history from anywhere?
 Custom solutions allow you to stand apart from your competitors because you are using a tool that provides them value over a generic solution your competitors are peddling.

 Pre-built software packages exist for a reason.
 They do serve a valuable purpose.
 For many programs, it makes sense to go with established software solutions.
 For example, CRMs, ERPs, or instant messaging platforms translate well into almost any business.
 What custom software can do though is connect those platforms and use them to integrate into the specific workflow of your business.

 Ideally, you’d like your business to grow over time.
 However, a out-of-the-box software solution that works well for a small business might not translate so well to a medium-sized business.
 Instead of having to swap out familiar software systems once they become obsolete--or, worse yet, stick with them even after that point--custom software can be made specifically to grow with your business.

 Savings Over Time

-Social media platforms are cheap for users, because they serve large numbers of customers at once.
-If social media companies had to dedicate an employee to servicing each one of their customers individually, costs would go up.
-Similarly, customized software costs more than garden-variety software, because of the extra work necessary to accommodate individual businesses.
+Customized software solutions, of course, cost more than garden-variety software because of the extra work necessary to accommodate individual businesses.
 However, the adaptability of a custom product negates the need to update and change to new products over time.
-This translates into savings, and more time and energy that can be dedicated to more important aspects of your business.
+This translates into savings through business efficiencies on the custom tool and no more monthly licensing fees for the generic solutions.
+Additionally, you’ll havemore time and energy that can be dedicated to more important aspects of your business.